Geometric presentations of Lie groups and their Dehn functions: Introduction

 \subsection{Acknowledgements}

 We are grateful to Christophe Pittet for several fruitful discussions.
-We thank Cornelia Drutu for discussions and pointing out useful references.
+We thank Cornelia Dru\c tu for discussions and pointing out useful references.
 We thank Pierre de la Harpe for many useful corrections.
+We are grateful to the referee for a thorough work and various suggestions improving the presentation of the paper.

 {{\thesection.\Alph{subsection}}}